nacholozano/web-material-tabs/README.md

 # 3. Features

-- Change tab with sliding your finger on the screen.
+- Swipe to cahnge tab.
+It works with a fast and short swipe or swiping 1/3 of screen.
-- Change tab touching the wanted tab.
+- Change tab using the buttons.
 - It works with screen orientation change.
 - The current and next/previous tab is always visible.
 - Load tab data when user changes tab.